 Air Fryer Safety Tips- Do’s & Dont’s : Mistakes to Avoid

 While air frying is a great way to cook healthy wholesome foods, re-heat foods or cook a quick dinner, it helps to learn what not to do.
-Here’s our list and suggestions to cook safe with your air fryer
+Here’s our air fryer safety tips list and suggestions for safe air frying and Do’s and Dont’s.

 Air Fryer Safety Tips: Do’s and Dont’s

 - DO read the manual that came with your air fryer.
 There’s valuable information about safety and how to use it property.
 There might even be a hotline number and social media accounts listed on those manuals for you to ask for help.
 We have our safety tips below based on our own experiences, but make sure to rely on your manual and the professionals that made your air fryer.